slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dt>Intended for<dd>

-Organizations wanting to ensure that a specific build is running in the expected build environment.
+FIXME: Organizations wanting to ensure that a specific build is running in the expected build environment.

 <dt>Requirements<dd>

-All of [Environment L1], plus:
+All of [BuildEnv L1], plus:

 -   Build Image Producer:
     -   Build images MUST be created via a SLSA [Build L2] or higher build